Macrometacorp/docs/docs/search/patterns.md

   RETURN review.Property_Name
 ```

-This should result in a list of 3963 records as shown below.
+This example queries a list of 3963 records as shown below.

 | Property_Name |
 | --- |